MD-CWI/afivo-streamer/documentation/chemistry.md

 * `X-` means a negatively charged species `X`
 * `2X` means `X + X` (same for `3X` etc.)

-Note that in the output, special characters such as `+` and `^` are converted, because such symbols are not currently in Silo variable names.
+Note that in the output, special characters such as `+` and `-` are converted, because only alphanumeric symbols and `_` can be include in Silo variable names.

 ## Reaction groups {#chem-syntax-groups}